samuelpmish/RLUtilities/README.md

 git clone https://github.com/samuelpmish/RLUtilities
 ```

-Run the build script to download submodules and build the C++ tools and their python bindings
+Run the build script to build the C++ tools and their python bindings

 ```
-cd RLUtilities
+cd RLUtilities/main
 ./build.bat
 ```